1. Home

 Intoxication

-Alcohol or drug intoxication is when one or more bodily functions are impaired, regardless of the level of intoxication.
-There are several levels of intoxication:
+Alcohol or drug intoxication is when one or more bodily functions are impaired, whether the intoxication is:

 • Light